All Wetsuits

 How Tight Should Your Scuba Wetsuit Be?

-A good suit should feel snug, but it shouldn’t be so tight that it restricts your movement or makes you uncomfortable.
+A good wetsuit should feel snug, but it shouldn’t be so tight that it restricts your movement or makes you uncomfortable.
 Wetsuits can vary slightly in design and cut by different designers, so it’s important to try them on.
-When you try on a diving wetsuit, keep an eye out for:
+When you try on a scuba diving wetsuit, keep an eye out for:

 • Smooth fabric: Put on the wetsuit and run your hand around your entire body to feel how the suit forms around your physique.
 There should be no folds, lumps, bumps, or pockets of loose fabric.
 Don’t forget to check your lower back and crotch to make sure there is no saggy fabric that can leave air bubbles or folds.

-Once you find a diving wetsuit that is tight enough, stretch your arms and legs.
-Simple stretches you learned in school, like arm circles and touching your toes, should be easy to complete without causing any rubbing or friction between your skin and the suit.
+Once you find a scuba diving wetsuit that is tight enough, stretch your arms and legs.
+Simple stretches you learned in school, like arm circles and touching your toes, should be easy to complete without causing any rubbing or friction between your skin and the wetsuit.
 If it hurts to do basic movements or you feel like your range of motion is limited while trying on a wetsuit, it is not a good fit.

 BARE Sports Has What You Need

-Men's Scuba Wetsuits
+Men's Scuba Diving and Watersports Wetsuits

 Reactive